-Girls, it’s not too late!
+Girls, it’s not too late.
 If you think you’ve made an on-line mistake (we all do), run to your accounts and take down the closed-door bedroom selfies that makes it too easy for friends to see you in only one dimension.

 Will you trust me?
 There are boys out there waiting and hoping for women of character.
-Some young men are fighting the daily uphill battle to keep their minds pure, and their thoughts praiseworthy – just like you.
+Some young men are fighting the daily uphill battle to keep their minds clear, and their thoughts praiseworthy – just like you.

 You are growing into a real beauty, inside and out.

 Act like her, speak like her, post like her.

 *Comment Policy: If your comment is rude, or a rant, it will be deleted.
 If it is critical, please keep it constructive so that I might learn from you.
 If you are obnoxious, threatening, or hateful, I am sorry.

 ** Comment Update: Thanks for your comments.
 Due to the large volume of responses to this post, I can no longer moderate, and so this thread is no longer open for comments.